LPSim/backend/README.md

 print(f'winner is {match.winner}')
 ```

+### Customize cards and charactors

+To customize cards and charactors, you need to understand the actions,
+event handlers and value modifiers.
+All interaction are done by actions, and
+all actions are triggered by events.
+Value modifiers are for modifying values
+such as dice cost and damage.
+The easiest way to implement a new object is to
+copy an existing card/charactor/skill/status... and modify it.

+`templates/charactor.py` is a template for charactors.
+You can copy it
+and modify it to implement a new charactor.
+You can define any object that is
+related to the charactor, e.g. skills, talents, summons, status.
+Then, you
+should create the description for these objects, which is used in the frontend,
+and class registry will reject objects without description.
+Finally, register
+all objects as well as their descriptions to class registry with
+`register_class` function.
+Note the template uses relative imports, as it is
+used for creating new official charactors.
+You need to change them to absolute
+imports if you want to create a new charactor outside this project.

+Define a new card is relatively simple, you can refer to `templates/card.py`,
+it defined a new card "Big Strategize" which costs 2 any dice and draws 3
+cards.
+As a sample of custom card, it uses absolute import, so you can use it
+outside this project.

+You can manually register new objects and use them in the match.
+Take "Big Strategize" for example, install `lpsim` first, then type
+`import templates.card` after `import lpsim`.
+Then you can create a HTTP
+server by `a = HTTPServer(); a.run()` to see that a new card is added to the
+candidate card list.

 ## Details

 Pydantic to save & load states of match, exported data is complete to restore